Jürgen Knoblich

-Jürgen Arthur Knoblich (born 1963 in Memmingen, Germany) is a German molecular biologist.
-Since 2005, he is a Senior Group Leader at the Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Sciences in Vienna, where he acted as Interim Scientific Director from 2018 to 2024.
+Jürgen Arthur Knoblich (born 1963 in Memmingen, Germany) is a German molecular biologist known mainly as a pioneer in developing cerebral organoids.
+Since 2005, he is a Senior Group Leader at the Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Sciences at the Vienna Biocenter, where he acted as interim scientific director from 2018 to 2024.

 Education and career

-Knoblich studied Biochemistry at the University of Tübingen and Molecular Biology at University College London.
+Knoblich studied biochemistry at the University of Tübingen and molecular biology at University College London.
 In 1989 he transferred to the Max Planck Institute for Developmental Biology in Tübingen, where he completed his doctoral thesis in 1994 on the role of Cyclin proteins in controlling cell cycle progression during development.
-In 1994 he became a postdoctoral researcher at the University of California, San Francisco, where he worked with Dr. Yuh Nung Jan until 1997.
-Upon his return to Europe he joined the Institute of Molecular Pathology (IMP) in Vienna, Austria as a group leader.
+In 1994 he became a postdoctoral researcher at the University of California, San Francisco, where he worked with Yuh Nung Jan until 1997.
+Upon his return to Europe he joined the Research Institute of Molecular Pathology (IMP) in Vienna, Austria as a group leader.
 In 2004, he moved to the newly founded Institute of Molecular Biotechnology (IMBA) in Vienna, where he was appointed deputy director in 2005 and acted as interim scientific director from 2018 to 2024.
-Both the IMP and the IMBA are members of the Vienna Biocenter.
-Since 2021 he is chair in Synthetic Biology at Medical University of Vienna.
+Both the IMP and IMBA are part of the Vienna Biocenter.
+Since 2021 he is chair in synthetic biology at the Medical University of Vienna.

 Research focus

 Cross section of a complete cerebral organoid with different brain regions.
 Cells are shown in blue, neural stem cells in red and neurons in green.

 Knoblich’s research is known for the development of an organoid model of early human brain development, together with his postdoctoral fellow Madeline A. Lancaster.
 His team was the first to demonstrate that organoids derived from human pluripotent stem cells (iPS cells) can be used to model human disease, a breakthrough that was ranked within the top 10 scientific discoveries in 2013 by Science magazine.

-This model is now commonly referred to as “Cerebral organoids”.
-It recapitulates the early steps of human brain development during the first trimester and has been used by many other research groups.
+This model is now commonly referred to as “cerebral organoids”.
+It recapitulates early steps of human brain development during the first trimester and has been used by many other research groups.
 Organoid models enable researches to perform studies directly on human tissues that can be grown from any human individual.
 They allow scientists to efficiently transfer research findings from fruit flies and animal models to human tissues and thus to investigate heritable genetic brain diseases on human tissue.

 Since 2013 his team have developed cerebral organoids.
 In 2017, they showed that by fusing two separately patterned organoids it is possible to study interactions between distinct brain areas.